 Another place of interest is Lake Thetis found adjacent to the Pinnacles desert.
 It is only one of a handful of place on earth you can see living fossils.
 These marine stromalites are the earliest form of life on Earth.
 You can walk around the lake and can often see kangaroos or emus.

 Other seasonal highlights in the region include buying some delicious Western Rock lobsters direct from the cray boats in Jurien Bay or Cervantes (End of November to mid-April).
-The entire coast of Western Australia comes alive with migrating whales during June to October.
+The entire coast of Western Australia comes alive with migrating whales from June to October.
 Many people also flock to see the seasonal wildflowers in the region from August to October.

 Did you like this post?
 Pin it: